Is my Instagram feed scaring off my date?

-Over a Sunday roast, the vast topic of dating came up once again.
-A topic that isn’t so vast for a girl that hasn’t been on a date since 2017.
+Over a Sunday roast – how quintessentially British – the vast topic of dating came up once again.
+A topic that isn’t so vast for a girl that hasn’t been on a date since 300 BC.
 But after dissecting the horrors of the Fyre Festival Documentary and my inability to finish ‘You‘.
 I couldn’t get away from talking about how dateless my life really is.

 Which led to this: “I can’t imagine what it must be like for you trying to date especially when you’re all over the internet and the perception that brings.”

-It was at that moment, my inner voice (negative nancy) bellowed: “sis, maybe your Instagram feed is f**king up your chances of finding a match.”
+It was at that moment, my inner voice bellowed: “sis, maybe your Instagram feed is f**king up your chances of finding a match.”

-While the idea wasn’t new to me – I’ve had the internal dialogue every time I go to redownload Bumble or Hinge and wonder if I should or shouldn’t connect my Instagram profile.
-The inner voice had jumped out of my skin and delivered itself through my mother and cousin.
+While the idea wasn’t foreign to me – I have a similar conversation every time I go to redownload Hinge and the alert to connect my Instagram profile pops up.
+Do I do it, or not?
+Instead this time, the inner voice was no longer confined to my mind.
+It has grown legs and found itself residing in my mother and cousin’s mouthes.
 Leaving me to wonder, what does my Instagram say as a first impression?

-They say one photo is worth a thousand words, well what do 485 pictures say?
+They say one photo is worth a thousand words, well what do 664 pictures say?
 Do I look conceited?
 Narcissistic?
 The wrong kind of bougie?
 Unfriendly or maybe even unapproachable?
-And while my clothes might be on, perhaps my “hungry eyes” as quoted by my cousin, say something other than great girlfriend material?
+And while my clothes might be on, perhaps my “hungry eyes” as quoted by my cousin, say something other than great girlfriend material? *bold animated quotes*

 So, I did the natural thing a millennial does, asked my Instagram followers: what is the first thing you think of when you see a picture of me on your timeline, and what do you think it says about me as an individual?